Swarnasree-S/Alerts_SG/README.md

 Step1:
-Variable's Declaration in Alert Explorer View (Variable's_Mapping in grafana UI Dashboards Settings)
+Variable's Declaration in Alert Explorer View (Variable's_Mapping in grafana UI Dashboards Settings) Select Datasource as sql inside panel and paste this query

 ---------------------------------------------